Commitments to Renewing Life

 26.30

-1. At the time the goal was created in 2019, we did not yet have data for the full year.
-As such, data from 2018 was used for its composition.
+1. When the target was created in 2019, we still didn't have data for the entire year.
+Therefore, data from 2018 was used for its composition.

 Share this content: